Irish Museum of Modern Art(External)

 IMMA 1000 is a fundraising initiative to support the future of Irish contemporary art.
 During our nation’s centenary; we are re-examining what it means to be Irish and asking ourselves how we want the country to develop in the next 100 years.
 IMMA 1000 will help ensure that the artist remains at the heart of society by creating a fund to specially support IMMA’s work with Irish artists; supporting artists to live and work in Ireland through bursaries and the IMMA residency programme and supporting artists income through commissions, exhibitions, and purchasing work for the IMMA Collection.

 IMMA has been significantly supported in this initiative by Goodbody, our exclusive corporate founding partner.
 As Ireland’s longest established stockbroking firm, Goodbody understands the importance of creating a lasting legacy today for future generations.
 That’s why it has made a firm commitment to contribute significant funds to this important initiative over three years.
 Read more about IMMA 1000 here .

 “Goodbody has high regard for IMMA and the work it does.
 We believe artists deserve a secure place in Irish society.
 Goodbody wants to help to build and sustain the cultural institutions that make art viable in Ireland.
 IMMA 1000 is a project of real ambition that we are honoured to support.”
 Roy Barrett, Managing Director, Goodbody.

-IMMA is delighted to partner with Tiger on our exhibition opening parties.
-As Our Major Openings Partner Tiger provide sampling product for 4 - 5 major openings each year.
+IMMA is delighted to partner with (External) O’Hara’s Irish Craft Beer on all major exhibition parties.
+As Our Major Openings Partner O’Hara’s Irish Craft Beer provides sampling product for 4 major openings each year.